 Can You Be Deported?

-In fact, there are several factors that can heighten the risk of deportation for individuals with expired status, including:
+Several critical factors can elevate the risk of deportation for individuals with expired lawful permanent resident status, including:

 Get complimentary general advice via email or WhatsApp!